UA-Carpentries-Workshops/2019-02-23-Tucson/index.md

 <p>
 <em>Should you encounter issues</em> while installing the software below, please look for a solution in our
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
-If even this does not help, please get in touch with us at <a href='mailto:{{email}}'>{{email}}</a> and we will attempt to provide a solution.
+If even this does not help, please get in touch with us at the contact email listed above and we will attempt to provide a solution.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}
   <h3>The Bash Shell</h3>

   <p>
-    Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
+    Bash is a commonly-used shell environment that gives you the power to quickly do simple tasks on your computer.
+Bash stands for 'Bourne Again Shell'; if you are interested in the history of the term and the underlying technological development, please search the Web for 'Bash Shell'.
   </p>

   <div class="row">